hanbin973/hanbin973.github.io/index.md

 ![](profile.jpg){: width="55%"}

 I study how various stochastic forces in evolutionary processes shape statistical inference.
-More generally, I leverage mechanistic theories of biology to improve inference and computing to process high-throughput data more accurately and efficiently.
+More generally, I leverage mechanistic theories of biology to improve inference and computation.

 ## Education